katelyn-walzer/Ablation_of_AP2-F_Manuscript/README.md

 ## DIRECTORY OUTLINE

-/ANALYSIS - contains the Rmarkdown (.rmd) file that contains all code for the paper, now published in mBio.
+/ANALYSIS - contains the Rmarkdown (.rmd) file that includes all code for the paper, now published in mBio.
 Also contains the R file with code.
 Outputs used for sequencing analysis are in this folder, as well as the study design file.
 The table for differentially expressed genes (color-coded for AP2-F and crystalloid body) is also in this folder.

 /ANALYSIS/GSEA - contains the files used for gene set enrichment analysis of oocyst wall and crystalloid body genes.